Entry Into Life VI

 Daily Words of God Excerpt 556

 Only by pursuing the truth can one achieve a change in disposition: This is something people must comprehend and understand thoroughly.
 If you do not have sufficient understanding of the truth, you will easily slip up and go astray.
 If you want to grow in life, you must seek the truth in everything.
 No matter what you are doing, you should seek out how to behave in order to be in line with the truth, and discover what taints exist within you that violate it; you must have a clear understanding of these things.
-Regardless of what you are doing, you should consider whether or not it has value.
-You can do things that have meaning, but you must not do things that have no meaning.
+Regardless of what you are doing, you should consider whether or not it aligns with the truth, and whether it has value and meaning.
+You can do things that align with the truth, but you cannot do things that do not.
 With regard to things that you could either do or not do, if they can be let go, then you should let them go.
 Otherwise, if you do these things for some time and later find that you should let them go, then make a swift decision and let them go quickly.
 This is the principle you should follow in everything you do.
 Some people raise this question: Why is seeking the truth and putting it into practice so very difficult—as though you were rowing a boat against the current, and would drift backward if you stopped rowing forward?
-Why is it actually much easier to do evil or meaningless things—as easy as taking a boat downstream?
+And yet, why is it actually much easier to do evil or meaningless things—as easy as taking a boat downstream?
 Why is it like that?
 It is because humanity’s nature is to betray God.
-Satan’s nature has taken a dominant role within humans, and this is a reactionary force.
+Satan’s nature has taken a dominant role within humans, and this is an antagonistic force.
 Humans with a nature that betrays God are, of course, very liable to do things that betray Him, and positive actions are naturally difficult for them to perform.
 This is decided entirely by humanity’s nature and essence.
-Once you really understand the truth and begin to love it from within yourself, you will have strength to do things that conform to the truth.
-This then becomes normal, and even effortless and pleasant, and you feel that doing anything negative would require a great amount of effort.
+Once you really understand the truth and begin to love it from within yourself, you will find it easy to do things that conform to the truth.
+You will do your duty and practice the truth normally—even effortlessly and joyously, and you will feel that doing anything negative would require a great amount of effort.
 This is because the truth has taken a dominant role in your heart.
-If you really understand the truth about human life and about what kind of person to be—how to be an aboveboard and straightforward person, an honest person, someone who bears witness for God and serves Him—then you will never again be able to commit evil acts that defy Him, nor will you ever play the role of a false leader, a false worker, or an antichrist.
+If you really understand the truths about human life, then you have a path to follow in regard to what kind of person to be, how to be an aboveboard and straightforward person, an honest person, and someone who bears witness for God and serves Him.
+And once you understand these truths, you will never again be able to commit evil acts that defy Him, nor will you ever play the role of a false leader, a false worker, or an antichrist.
 Even if Satan deceives you, or someone evil eggs you on, you will not do it; no matter who tries to coerce you, you still will not act that way.
 If people gain the truth and the truth becomes their life, they become able to loathe evil and to feel an internal disgust for negative things.
 It would be difficult for them to commit evil, because their life dispositions have changed and they have been perfected by God.

 Daily Words of God Excerpt 557